fluxcd/flagger/README.md

 * scan namespace for deployments marked for rollout
 * scan namespace for a corresponding canary deployment (`-canary` prefix)
 * check Istio virtual service routes are mapped to GA and canary ClusterIP services
-* check GA and Canary deployments status (halt rollout if a rolling update is underway or if pods are in crash loop)
+* check GA and canary deployments status (halt rollout if a rolling update is underway or if pods are unhealthy)
 * increase canary traffic weight percentage by 10%
 * check canary HTTP success rate (halt rollout if percentage is under the specified threshold)
-* advance canary traffic wight by 10% till it reaches 100% (halt rollout if deployments are unhealthy or success rate is under the threshold)
+* advance canary traffic wight by 10% till it reaches 100%
+    * halt rollout while canary success rate is under the threshold
+    * halt rollout if the GA or canary deployments becomes unhealthy
+    * halt rollout while canary deployment is being scaled up/down by HPA
 * promote canary to GA (copy canary deployment spec template over GA)
 * wait for GA rolling update to finish
 * scale to zero the canary deployment
 * mark rollout deployment as finished
-* wait for canary deployment to be updated (revision bump) and start over
+* wait for the canary deployment to be updated (revision bump) and start over

 HTTP success rate query: